llvm-git-migration/llvm-project/clang/docs/PointerAuthentication.rst

 The code sequence produced for this operation must not be directly attackable.
 However, if the discriminator values are not constant integers, their computations may still be attackable.
-In the future, Clang should be enhanced to guaranteed non-attackability if these expressions are :ref:`safely-derived<Safe derivation>`.
+In the future, Clang should be enhanced to guaranteed non-attackability if these expressions are safely-derived.

 ``ptrauth_auth_data``
 ^^^^^^^^^^^^^^^^^^^^^